rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 30 Jul 2013
+  - Working on DFT iterators in pyquante2.
 * 29 Jul 2013
   - Further development of the class-based Qasm parser.
     [Sympy Quantum Circuit Plotting](http://nbviewer.ipython.org/5843312) has an example